davidalb97/PS-Nutr.io/docs/dossier/Nutr.io Project setup dossier.md

 - **David Albuquerque:** A43566@alunos.isel.pt
 - **Miguel Luís:** A43504@alunos.isel.pt

+This is project was tutored by:

+- **Fernando Miguel Gamboa de Carvalho**: mcarvalho@cc.isel.pt

 ## Software required

 The following software is required on your machine in order for the project to be executed: